kai-jacobsen/kb-documentation/02_getting-started/add_areas.md

 #### Result

-The edit screen of a page should now look similiar to this:
+The edit screen of a page should now look like this:

 ![](kb-areas.png)

+Next step is to create your first module.